isaveliara/yluniar/README.md

 Using the `/api/calc` route:
+- This route returns the result of the equation as an image.
+But don’t get too excited, it’s working about as well as a square ball.

 - **Quadratic equations**: Use the form `ax² + bx + c = 0`, where `a`, `b`, and `c` are constants.
   - Example: `2x² + 3x + 1 = 0`